An introduction by Founder Jenny Thrasher

 Unfortunately, most people’s experience with love has been conditional or transactional, even in their most fundamental family relationships.
 The “I will only give you what you need if you give me what I want” paradigm contributes to feelings of shame, fear, and confusion about relationships and our own self-worth.
 We know that withholding love causes pain and that loving ourselves and others unconditionally has the power to heal.

 All That We Are® believes that the love within us is the most profound tool, and learning to experience unconditional self-love is the key to achieving our best life.
-It replaces fear and judgment with understanding so that even in our darkest moments, we know that healing is possible.
+It replaces fear and judgment with understanding so that we know that healing is possible even in our darkest moments.
 Always remember that even when you’re at your worst, I will love you as if you’re at your best.